When and How to Rebalance for Optimal Returns

 Case Study: Staying Balanced in a Bull Market

-A client with a $5M 60/40 portfolio saw equities balloon to 75% after a strong year.
-By rebalancing back to 60/40, they locked in gains and reduced exposure just before a market correction, preserving nearly $400,000 in capital compared to a non-rebalanced portfolio.
+A $5M 60/40 portfolio drifted to 75% equities after a strong market run.
+By rebalancing back to 60/40, the investor locked in gains and trimmed risk just before a correction, preserving nearly $400,000 more than if they’d left it alone.

 Best Practices for Precision Rebalancing